 Figure 3: Flow diagram showing policy decisions for a stateful firewall

-- When a packet arrives at the firewall (1 in Fig. 3), it tries to do a flow lookup using five-tuple (source IP, source port, destination IP, destination port, protocol) in a table called flow or connection table to find a match (2).
-Careful readers will point out the difference here compared to stateless firewall where the 5-tuple lookup is performed on policy table rather than flow table.
+- 5-tuple lookup: When a packet arrives at the firewall (1 in Fig. 3), it tries to do a flow lookup using five-tuple (source IP, source port, destination IP, destination port, protocol) in a table called flow or connection table to find a match (2).
+This is different from the stateless firewall where the 5-tuple lookup is performed on policy table rather than flow table.
 The flow table and associated tables not shown in the figure holds the STATE+CONTEXT of all previously seen flows.

-- If an entry is found, then the packet goes through fast path aka data plane processing.
+- Fast path / data plane processing: If an entry is found, then the packet goes through fast path aka data plane processing.
 Simple fast-path processing will involve rate checks, layer 3 IP sanitation check to avoid fragmentation & reassembly based attack, layer 4 sanitation check to prevent attacks like spoofing, DOS, etc. If the firewall can do layer 7 tests, then it will go through additional filters called Application Layer Gateways (ALGs).
 If all the checks go smoothly, then the packet is forwarded to its next hop (3.b).

-- If flow lookup results in a miss (3.a) then it is assumed that the packet is for a new connection and then it needs to go through additional policy checks, and this path is called slow path AKA control plane processing.
+- Slow path / control panel processing: If flow lookup results in a miss (3.a) then it is assumed that the packet is for a new connection and then it needs to go through additional policy checks, and this path is called slow path aka control plane processing.
 In the control processing path, the firewall will not only check everything it does in a fast path, but it also decides if this new connection is allowed by firewall policy.

-- So the firewall will do policy lookup by using the STATE + CONTEXT of the connection (5).
+- Policy lookup: The firewall will then do policy lookup by using the STATE + CONTEXT of the connection (5).

-- A stateful firewall provides full protocol inspection considering the STATE+ CONTEXT of the flow, thereby eliminating additional attacks surface.
-A subsequent blog post will have a demo to show this.
-Stay tuned.
+- Higher protection: A stateful firewall provides full protocol inspection considering the STATE+ CONTEXT of the flow, thereby eliminating additional attacks surface and enhancing vulnerability management in a system.

-- A stateful firewall understands the network flow and can identify data packets of a flow, thereby enabling simple rule writing for bidirectional connections or pseudo state networking protocols.
+- Configuring capability: A stateful firewall understands the network flow and can identify data packets of a flow, thereby enabling simple rule writing for bidirectional connections or pseudo state networking protocols.